 Are you planning a trip to Oahu but aren’t sure how to get to the North Shore from Waikiki?
 Keep scrolling to find out how to get from Waikiki to North Shore Oahu.

-This guide to how to get from Waikiki to North Shore Oahu contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This guide to how to get from Waikiki to North Shore Oahu was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Oahu offers vastly different experiences, depending on where you are on the island!
 Go from Waikiki to North Shore and leave the high rises, museums, and gift shops behind.